Let’s explore how you can determine whether your RAM is ECC (Error-Correcting Code) or non-ECC on a Windows PC.

 1. Using Command Prompt or PowerShell:

-value, you have ECC memory.
-For non-ECC memory, both values will be the same. - Example output:
+• If the TotalWidth value is larger than the DataWidth value, you have ECC memory.
+For non-ECC memory, both values will be the same.

 2. Using Another Command:

-- Run the following command to get a code indicating the type of memory installed:
+• Run the following command to get a code indicating the type of memory installed:wmic MemPhysical get MemoryErrorCorrection

 3. Third-Party Tools: